Jeepney TV: History

 Jeepney TV was launched on October 22, 2012, in preparation for the 60th anniversary of its parent network, ABS-CBN, the following year.

 In 2015, the channel revamped its graphics and program lineup, and its programming schedule was overhauled.

 On March 11, 2018, Jeepney TV featured the Hero Zone (a former anime programming block of ABS-CBN in 2006) as a two-hour weekend morning anime block, beginning with Yu-Gi-Oh!
 Arc-V and KonoSuba.
 The block was later discontinued on July 22, 2018 order to focus more on local programming.

 From July 30, 2018 to May 5, 2020, Jeepney TV was available as a digital channel for ABS-CBN TV Plus.
 On June 1, 2020, Jeepney TV returned broadcasting, replacing ABS-CBN on its channel space on ABS-CBN TV Plus.
 It later ceased broadcasting on June 30, 2020, due to the alias cease-and-desist order against ABS-CBN TV Plus.

 On August 1, 2020, Jeepney TV began livestreaming some of its contents on the online video-sharing platforms Facebook and YouTube as part of Kapamilya Online Live.
 The channel also became available on G Sat Channel 55 on October 5, 2020; SatLite Channel 37 on November 19, 2020; Cignal Channel 44 on January 4, 2021; and Cablelink Channel 9 on February 15, 2024.

-On April 15, 2024, some Jeepney TV programs began broadcasting on free-to-air television through All TV as part of the Jeepney TV sa All TV programming block, following content agreements signed between ABS-CBN and AMBS.
-The official launch of this programming block commenced on May 13, 2024, along with the debut of a simulcast of the morning talk show Magandang Buhay, marking the program's return to ABS-CBN's former channel frequencies after four years.
+On April 15, 2024, some Jeepney TV programs began broadcasting on free-to-air television through All TV as part of the Jeepney TV sa All TV programming block, following a brand licensing signed between ABS-CBN and AMBS.
+The official launch of this programming block commenced on May 13, 2024, along with a simulcast of Kapamilya Channel broadcast feed, marking ABS-CBN's return to former channel frequencies after four years.
+Kapamilya Channel then extended its airtime on January 2, 2026 which ended the Jeepney TV block on All TV after a year and eight months.
+The latter channel continued broadcasting on cable, satellite providers and live streaming service on iWant.

 On September 30, 2025, the channel migrated to the 16:9 anamorphic widescreen format.
 The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.